 Passage Island

 This is a cruise to a rugged island with no moose on it.
-It has the rare, devil’s club shrub and a lighthouse build in 1881.
+It has the rare, devil’s club shrub and a lighthouse built in 1881.
 You can hike on the island but there are several steep rocky inclines.

 Hidden Lake/Lookout Louise